guodap/space-mission-portal/README.md

 ## Future Improvements for Performance and UX

-- **Caching**: Implement caching to reduce network calls as launch data is historic and therefore, very predictable and doesn't change often.
+- **Caching**: Implement caching to reduce network calls as historic launch data is very predictable and doesn't change often.
 - **Accessibility**: Ensure the application design and content is accessible to all users e.g. more descriptive semantic data should be added for reading assistants.
 - **User Consideration**: Identify the target users and tailor data presentation, design and functionality choices to their needs.
 For this, we should understand the user and perform thorough design/UX reviews.
 We could also conduct Beta testing with users and gather feedback.